-This Pivot Series Control Panel features a microprocessor-based logic that allows for the customization of certain features.
-The panel comes from the factory with settings appropriate for most applications and, except for rarer instances, should not need to be adjusted.
-Defaults can be modified in two ways: 1) Via physical pin jumpers on the Main Board or 2) with the use of a programmed USB thumb-drive (memory stick) formatted as FAT32.
-In order to provide for the most versatility, the Pivot is designed to recognize, accept, and keep the programming that was last modified, regardless of whether that programming came from the USB jump drive or from the pin jumpers.
+This Pivot Pro Series Control Panel features a microprocessor-based logic that allows for the customization of certain features.
+The panel comes from the factory with settings appropriate for most applications and, except for rarer instances, shouldn't need to be adjusted.
+Defaults can be modified in two ways: 1) Via LCD screen and User Interface Buttons or 2) with the use of a programmed USB thumb-drive (memory stick) formatted as FAT32.
+In order to provide for the most versatility, the Pivot Pro is designed to recognize, accept, and keep the programming that was last modified, regardless of whether that programming came from the USB jump drive or from direct user input to the LCD screen.
 For more detailed procedures on changing the default values, visit the Pivot product site at www.zoellerpumps.com.